marvin-hansen/marvin-hansen/README.md

 - 🌱 I’m currently learning computational causality in Rust
 - 💬 Ask me about computational causality in Rust :-)
 - 📫 How to reach me: Good old email https://deepcausality.com/contact/
-- ⚡ Fun fact: I add one later
+- ⚡ Fun fact: Google, Microsoft, Dell, Amazon, and Apple all began in a garage.
+Get out of the office, now:-)